nealcaren/SOCI101/_sources/applications/snap.md

     * Describes how you felt while doing the breach
      * 250 word minimum

 **Pass**
 * Grocery list
     * Displays items, costs, and some relevant nutritional information in a clear manner, uses up the $60 but does not exceed it.

 * Meal Plan
     * Plan clearly shows what is consumed for breakfast, lunch, dinner, snacks, and drinks.

 * Reflection
   * Shares the process of completing this application, including: Was it easy to meet the guidelines?
 Difficult?
 What did you have to give up, if anything?
 Are your meals nutritionally balanced?
 How does this differ from your own diet growing up?
   * 150 word minimum

 * Sample Grocery list (might be easiest in a Spreadsheet):
   * Gallon of milk- $4.20
   * 7 Bananas - $3.00
   * 5 apples - $3.00
-        * ...
+  * [The rest of your list]

 * Sample menu (This shows just the first day.
 You need to do the full week.)
-        * Breakfast: 1 c cereal, 1 c milk, banana  (336 Cal)
+  * Breakfast: 1 c cereal, 1 c milk, banana 1 c coffee  (336 Cal)
-        * Lunch: 2 slices bread, 1 slice lunchmeat, 1 apple (320 Cal)
+  * Lunch: 2 slices bread, 1 slice lunchmeat, 1 apple, 1 Diet Coke (320 Cal)
   * Dinner: 1 c pasta, .25 c pasta sauce, 1 c broccoli, 1 tbl butter (380 Cal)
   * Snacks: 1 granola bar, 1 c carrot sticks (250)